facebookresearch/SparseConvNet/README.md

 ## Spatial sparsity

-This library brings [Spatially-sparse convolutional networks](https://github.com/btgraham/SparseConvNet) to PyTorch and [Torch classic](README_Torch.md).
+This library brings [Spatially-sparse convolutional networks](https://github.com/btgraham/SparseConvNet) to PyTorch.
 Moreover, it introduces **Submanifold Sparse Convolutions**, that can be used to build computationally efficient sparse VGG/ResNet/DenseNet-style networks.

 With regular 3x3 convolutions, the set of active (non-zero) sites grows rapidly:<br />
 ![submanifold](img/i.gif) <br />